 Notes

-How to Make Doctored Chocolate Cake Mix Step-by-Step
+How to Doctor Up Chocolate Cake Mix Step-by-Step

-Whisk the Dry Ingredients: Preheat oven to 350°F. Spray two 8-inch round cake pans with nonstick spray and line the inside bottom of each pan with parchment paper.
-Set aside.
+Whisk the Dry Ingredients: Preheat your oven to 350°F. Spray two 8-inch round cake pans with nonstick spray, line the inside bottom of each pan with parchment paper, and set aside.
 In a large bowl, whisk 15.25 ounces (1 box) of chocolate cake mix, ½ cup of granulated sugar, 3.9 ounces (1 box) of chocolate instant pudding mix, and ¼ cup of unsweetened cocoa powder together.
 Set aside.
+I like to sift these ingredients together to prevent dry cocoa lumps in my finished cake.

 Mix the Wet Ingredients: In a separate medium bowl, using a hand mixer, beat together (on low speed) ¾ cup of unsalted butter, ½ cup of milk, 4 large eggs, 1 cup of full-fat sour cream, and 1 teaspoon of vanilla extract just until combined.
 Add the wet ingredients into the dry ingredients and beat on medium speed until fully combined, about 2 minutes.
 While beating, use a spatula to scrape down the sides and bottom of the bowl where the dry mix may have settled.